kibelesebnemyildirim/kibelesebnemyildirim/README.md

 ## Hi there, I am Kibele! 👋

 Welcome to my personal GitHub!
 I'm Kibele Sebnem Yildirim, a fourth-year student majoring in Computer Science and Economics at the University of British Columbia (UBC), Canada.
-As a full-ride scholarship recipient facing financial hardships, I’m deeply committed to leveraging my skills in computer science, economics, and operations research to make a positive impact.
+As a full-ride scholarship recipient, I have learned firsthand the value of perseverance and determination.
+My journey has fueled my passion for leveraging technology and economics to drive meaningful change.
+I’m dedicated to using my skills in computer science, economics, and operations research to create innovative solutions that can make a real difference in the world.
+Thank you for joining me on this path to impact and discovery!

 ## 📚 Education
 - **University of British Columbia (UBC), Canada**